 From day one, you can use what you learn, even if it’s just one word.
 However, it takes about 24 months to gain professional proficiency.
 My guess is your purpose for learning falls in between those two extremes.

-Once you know your goals, breaking it down into tasks and milestones will give you a timeframe.
-The amount of study time, the quality of skill practice, the level of ability will all change how long it takes to achieve your goal.
+Once you set your language learning goals, breaking them down into tasks and milestones will give you a timeframe.
+The amount of study time, the quality of skill practice, and the level of ability will all change how long it takes to achieve your goal.

 Learning Spanish in Classroom

 This is the standard method where a professional teacher leads a group of students through a textbook.
 You do exercises and listen in class and in the audio lab.
 You may pass all your tests, but completely fail to be able to use the language in the real world.
 That’s my story and shared by many others.
 This is why so many language learners are looking for ways to learn by themselves.

 Learning Spanish with a Private Tutor

 Another option, individual or group lessons with a private tutor offer one-on-one practice speaking Spanish.
 The advantage is the tutor can tailor lessons for your learning level, answer questions, and immediately correct your errors.
 The time allows for you to practice listening and speaking with your tutor.
 You can choose a tutor with the regional accent and vocabulary you wish to learn.

 Many of these courses and programs have content to learn new vocabulary and offer audio to learn pronunciation.
 Too often though, they fall short of their promises leaving learners without usable language skills for real life.
 However, good ones will include skills practice and increase your active vocabulary.
 Always check the reviews before buying.